Derrick Strait: Arena Football League

 In 2008, Strait joined the Columbus Destroyers of the Arena Football League.
 However, he was waived on February 13.

 Canadian Football League

 On March 4, 2008, Strait signed with the Edmonton Eskimos.

 On March 6, 2009, he was signed by the Winnipeg Blue Bombers but was released at the beginning of training camp.

-College Coaching
+Coaching career

 In March 2012, he began his college coaching career as a graduate assistant for his alma mater, the University of Oklahoma, under head coach Bob Stoops.